JGrantHill/JGrantHill.github.io/book/_build/html/_sources/intro.md

 ## Recent Changes

+- WIP version of a Chapter on working with boxscore data.
-- Initial version of the site, with most of the content focused on scraping data from websites.
+- Initial version of the book, with most of the content focused on scraping data from websites.

 ## Want to Work Together on this Book?